 Yuccas are flowering, perennial plants, which have remarkable tolerance to dry, arid regions.
 They are in the lily or agave family and generally grow as rosettes of spiky leaves that spring from a central stubby trunk.
 Ancient civilizations and more modern native populations eat the roots of the yucca.
 This is one of the similarities the plant has with cassava.

 Cassava (Manihot esculenta) is also known as yuca and is an important plant for its starchy roots.
-These contain 30% starch and are high in carbohydrates.
+These contain 30 percent starch and are high in carbohydrates.
 Cassava roots are prepared and eaten like potatoes.
 Cassava originated in Brazil and Paraguay, but now many other nations are learning how to grow cassavas.

 So are yucca and cassava the same plant?
 They are not even related and prefer different growing climates.
 The only similarities are the close name and use of roots as a food source.